triyanox/React-Markdown-Previewer/README.md

  # React Markdown Previewer

-This is a react markdown previewer for [FreeCodeCamp](https://www.freecodecamp.org/) challenge made using Next Js which is a React framwork by Vercel.
+This is a react markdown previewer using Next Js which is a React framwork by Vercel.

 ## Getting Started